How to Clean Your Car Windscreen for Sparkling Results: 5 Simple Steps

 Always keep the wiper fluid in your car topped up with a windscreen wash that contains antifreeze so you are always able to remove dirt that is blocking your vision when you are driving.
 Finally, always keep a demister pad to hand in your car, and consider keeping a packet of non-smearing interior wipes impregnated with cleaning agents in the glove box.

-For more information about to keep your windscreen in the best condition, or if you’ve discovered a crack or chip and need a repair – simply contact the experts at The Windscreen Company today!
+For more information about to keep your windscreen in the best condition, or if you’ve discovered a crack or chip and need a repair – simply contact The Windscreen Company today using the form below.
+At The Windscreen Company, we provide windscreen repairs and replacements for vehicles of all sizes no matter where you are in the South East or West Midlands.